10 Animals With Snake Venom Resistance

 Source: iNaturalist user Tim Hirsch – CC BY 4.0

 A less resistant animal might just eat the snake’s lower body, but white-eared opossums always eat the head first.
-The first contact of their claws is with the back of the head.
+The first contact of their claws is usually with the back of the head.
 Their next move is to shake and toss the snake around violently until it gives up.
 Then the opossum commences eating, holding the body down with its foot.
-Snakes they eat include Liotyphlops beui and the Brazilian jararaca.
+Snakes they eat include the Brazilian jararaca and non-venomous Liotyphlops beui.

 10 Central bearded dragon